lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 1. By default the **[!UICONTROL Fast Download]** setting is enabled in the **[!UICONTROL Download Settings]**.
 Therefore, a confirmation box appears to allow fast download using IBM Aspera Connect.

-   Click **[!UICONTROL Allow]**.

-   All the selected renditions are downloaded in a zip folder.
+   To continue using **[!UICONTROL Fast Download]**, click **[!UICONTROL Allow]**.
+All the selected renditions are downloaded in a zip folder using IBM Aspera Connect.

->[!NOTE]
->
->If you deny using **[!UICONTROL Fast Download]**, the system populates an Error message.
+   If you deny using **[!UICONTROL Fast Download]**, the system populates an Error message.
 Click on the **[!UICONTROL Normal Download]** button to continue download.
 The selected renditions are downloaded in a zip folder without using IBM Aspera Connect.

+>[!NOTE]
 >
 >If the **[!UICONTROL Fast Download]** setting is turned-off by the administrator, the selected renditions are directly downloaded in a zip folder without using IBM Aspera Connect.